Band Offers Skills That Can Last a Lifetime

 Concert Band: Where It All Begins

-Students are encouraged to show willingness to try anything and everything.
-Success or failure are of little concern, so long as the student is wiling to show persistence and perseverance.
+Students are encouraged to show a willingness to try anything and everything.
+Success or failure are of little concern, so long as the student is willing to show persistence and perseverance.
 Solo opportunities are often available for competitive students who are motivated by a rating system and like to be critiqued by solo/ensemble judges.

 Jazz Band